-On June 24th, the Bureau of Economic Analysis (BEA) announced the real gross domestic product (GDP) — the value of the production of goods and services in the United States, adjusted for price changes — decreased at an annual rate of <0.2%> in the first quarter of 2015, according to the “third” estimate released by the BEA.
-In the fourth quarter, real GDP increased 2.2%.
+On June 28th, the US Bureau of Economic Analysis (BEA) announced the real gross domestic product (GDP) — the value of the goods and services produced by the nation’s economy less the value of the goods and services used up in production, adjusted for pricec hanges — increased at an annual rate of 1.1% in the 1st quarter of 2016, according to the “3rd” estimate released by the Bureau of Economic Analysis.
+In the fourth quarter, real GDP increased 1.4%.

 *The economy needs to expand at about +3% to keep the unemployment rate from rising.

 (The “advance” estimate for the 2nd Quarter 2016 GDP will be released on July 29th, 2016).
 Annual Revision: 2013 through First Quarter 2016.